fontist/fontist/README.md

 All formulas are kept in the [formulas][fontist-formulas] repository.
 If you'd like to add a new one or change any existing, please refer to its documentation.

-### Privare repos
+### Private repos

 There is an ability to use private fonts via private fontist repo.
 Fontist repo is a git repo which contains YAML formula files.
 Formulas can be created manually (see [examples](https://github.com/fontist/formulas/tree/master/Formulas)), or [auto-generated from an archive](#auto-generate-a-formula).

-A corresponding SSH key should be setup with ssh-agent in order to access this private repo.
+A repo can be either HTTPS or SSH Git repo.
+In case of SSH, a corresponding SSH key should be setup with ssh-agent in order to access this private repo.

-Private fontist repo can be set up with:
+The `repo setup` command fetches a repo's formulas, and saves repo's name and url for later use.

+Internally all repos are stored at `~/.fontist/formulas/Formulas/private`.

 ```sh
 fontist repo setup NAME URL